GraceInAuburn/ninja-announcements/readme.txt

 	* Edit announcements using the same rich text editor as a WordPress post.
 	* Insert images or videos into announcements from your WordPress Media Library, just like you would a post.
 	* Since it uses the built-in WordPress rich text editor and media gallery, it has a small footprint.
+	* NEW for 1.1 - Users are able to close the announcement for the rest of their browsing session
+	* NEW for 1.1 - Inclusion of a shortcode allows you to easily place an announcement on a page or post.
+	* NEW for 1.1 - A new function for template designers that allows you to show all active announcements.

 == Screenshots ==